JabRef/user-documentation/en/ExternalFiles.md

 These are by default set to values that probably make sense for your operating system, so there's a fair chance you don't have to change these values.

 To change the external viewer settings, go to **Options → Preferences → External programs**.

+## Pushing to external viewer application

+JabRef allows you to push any entries in your main window to an external viewer through the push-to-external application feature.
+You would need to first select the entries in your entry table that you would like to export before using the feature.
+Once you have done so, go to the tools submenu and click on the push-to-external application button to the right of the **Toggle groups interface** button.
+By default the external viewer used to push exports is TeXstudio.

+JabRef also allows you to change the external viewer application you would like to push your exports to.
+To do so, click on the down arrow next to the push-to-external application button.
+This will cause a dropdown menu to appear, from which you are able to select from a list of the external viewers you have configured.
+Once you have made your selection, the push-to-external application button icon will change to match that of the selected external viewer application.

 ## Opening external links